NickLewanowicz/monty-hall-problem/README.md

 `Run command: python test_monty_hall.py`

 You will be prompted to input a number of iterations and weather you want to simulate switching your guess and not switching your guess.

+The console will simulate `X` number of monty hall plays and return a percentage of those games that were won.